iwagumi_featuredimage

 • Common challenges and how to overcome them

-What is an Iwagumi Aquascape?
+What Is an Iwagumi Aquascape?

 Iwagumi layouts typically consist of: